 Gifts and Play Time

 - If you put gifts under the Christmas tree, prepare well ahead of time by teaching that gifts are not to be opened without the family there.
-Give your child a wrapped and a reward for keeping it intact.
+Give your child a wrapped gift and a reward for keeping it intact.

 - Practice unwrapping gifts, taking turns and waiting for others, and giving gifts.
 Role play scenarios with your child in preparation for him/her getting a gift they may not want